Zeal8bit/Zeal-8-bit-OS/README.md

 While browsing the implementation details or this documentation, you will notice that some aspects are similar to Linux kernel, such as the syscall names or the way opened files and drivers are handled.
 Indeed, it was a great source of inspiration, but as it is a 32-bit only system, written in C, only the APIs/interfaces have been inspiring.

-If you are familiar with Linux ABI/interface/system programming, then ZealOS will sound familiar!
+If you are familiar with Linux ABI/interface/system programming, then Zeal 8-bit OS will sound familiar!

 ## Overview